Food Service and Health

 • Farmersville city limits

-To permit food service for any of the above areas, you will need to apply through Collin County for a Food Service Health Permit.
+To permit food service for any of the above areas, you will need to apply through the Collin County Citizen Self-Service Portal for a food establishment or mobile food establishment permit.

 To permit food service in any other city within Collin County, you will need to contact that city directly to obtain your permit.